Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

 The product lines reflect different revenue mechanics.
 Brand direct campaigns are negotiated directly with advertisers, marketplace transactions depend on lead supply and pricing dynamics, and SaaS and technology tools can generate platform fees over longer relationships.
 Court filings do not provide a product level revenue split, but the segment mix shows the company's reliance on categories with cyclical advertising budgets.

-The company maintained a restructuring information site at AdvancingDMS.com during the chapter 11 process to communicate case updates and transaction milestones.
-The separate ClickDealer transaction was tracked alongside the main asset sale and reflected the decision to transfer the affiliate marketing platform outside the primary operating asset package.
+The company maintained a restructuring information site during the chapter 11 process to communicate case updates and transaction milestones.
+The separate ClickDealer transaction was tracked alongside the main asset sale.

-DMS also has a distinct public company history that shaped its capital structure and investor base.
-The company expanded through a partnership with Clairvest, moved to the public markets through the business combination agreement announced in April 2020, and completed the SPAC merger in July 2020.
+DMS also has a public company history that shaped its capital structure and investor base.
+The company expanded after a 2016 investment from Clairvest, moved to the public markets through the business combination agreement announced in April 2020, and completed the SPAC merger in July 2020.

 | Date | Corporate milestone |